-Energy is a key issue for the 21st century.
-A majority of the energy that is produced is based, on fossil fuels.
+Gibbs Free Energy).
+The attention is not in minimizing or considering where energy comes on fossil fuels.
 And most of the energy that is delivered to the point of use is lost in conversion and transmission.
 What this means is that if you look at the life cycle of energy production, and you look at how much energy is actually available for useful work at the point of need, it is less than 1 or 2% of the energy that was originally available in the fossil fuel.